 Students who passed the entrance exams in Group A (Mathematics, Physics, and Chemistry), Group B (Mathematics, Biology, and Chemistry), and Group A1 (Mathematics, Literature, and English) of Can Tho University can apply to take an English test (TOEIC) for joining the AAP.
 The minimal score of English requirement can vary by year [Exh.2.5.Application announcement].
-All announcements for the application form and process are available at the websites of CAF and CTU [Exh.2.2.CAF Website].
+All announcements for the application form and process are available at the websites of CAF and CTU [Exh.2.6.Website on announcement].